History of Sweden (1991–present): The Löfven Era

-Stefan Löfven won the 2014 Swedish general election and formed a new government and was in his first few months challenged after the Sweden Democrats voted against his budget.
+Stefan Löfven won the 2014 Swedish general election and formed a new government and in his first few months was challenged after the Sweden Democrats voted against his budget.
 During 2015, the number of asylum seekers, mainly from Syria, Iraq and Afghanistan, reached its highest level of all time.

-In 2019, Löfven was re-elected for a second four-year term and formed a coalition government together with the Greens; This time with fewer seats than during the previous term, as such, the government relied upon the support of the Greens, the Centre Party and the Liberals.
-The Alliance between the four centre-right parties, the Moderates, Centre Party, Liberals and the Christian Democrats - effectively ceased to exist during the attempts at forming a government.
-Differences regarding the potential involvement of the right-wing Sweden Democrats in a proposed centre-right government coalition split the Alliance, eventually leading to the Centre Party and Liberals signing an agreement with the Social Democrats and Greens in January 2019, much to the dissatisfaction of the more conservative Moderates and Christian Democrats, with the latter party's leader Ebba Busch Thor calling the Alliance a "closed chapter".
+In 2019, Löfven was re-elected for a second four-year term and formed a coalition government together with the Greens.
+Löfven this time secured fewer seats than during the previous term, and the government relied upon the support of the Greens, the Centre Party and the Liberals.
+The Alliance between the four centre-right parties, (the Moderates, Centre Party, Liberals and the Christian Democrats) effectively ceased to exist during the attempts at forming a government.
+Differences regarding the potential involvement of the right-wing Sweden Democrats in a proposed centre-right government coalition split the Alliance.
+This eventually led to the Centre Party and Liberals signing an agreement with the Social Democrats and Greens in January 2019.
+This was much to the dissatisfaction of the more conservative Moderates and Christian Democrats, with the latter party's leader Ebba Busch Thor calling the Alliance a "closed chapter".
 The January Agreement was the document that kept Löfven's minority government in power.
 The Centre Party and Liberals would tolerate the election of Stefan Löfven as Prime Minister as long as the policies of the two centre-right parties got to play a role in government.
 The agreement contained numerous liberal economic reforms - the most notable of which include the abolishing of some taxes (such as the värnskatt) and a guarantee that the government would not seek to limit or prevent the ability of private companies to generate profits from their work in the public welfare system.
 The agreement also affirmed that the socialist Left Party would not have any influence over Swedish politics during the next few years.

-A government crisis ensued when in a vote of no-confidence, Löfven was ousted by parliament in June 2021.
-The Left Party, opposing a proposed reform that would allow for freely-set market-based rents on newly built residential developments, had vowed to initiate a vote of no-confidence against the government unless the proposal was withdrawn.
-The Sweden Democrats initiated the vote and together with the Left and the opposition parties of the right, a majority was formed against the Prime Minister.
-After being given one week to either call a snap election or resign, Löfven chose the latter on 28 June.
-Speaker of the Riksdag Andreas Norlén then tasked Moderate Party leader and leader of the opposition Ulf Kristersson with forming a government, giving him until 2 July.
+A government crisis ensued when, following a vote of no-confidence, Löfven was ousted by parliament in June 2021.
+The Left Party opposed a proposed reform to allow for freely-set market-based rents on newly built residential developments: they had vowed to initiate a vote of no-confidence against the government unless the proposal was withdrawn.
+The Sweden Democrats initiated the vote and, together with the Left and the opposition parties of the right, a majority was formed against the Prime Minister.
+After being given one week either to call a snap election or resign, Löfven chose the latter on 28 June.
+The Speaker of the Riksdag Andreas Norlén then tasked Moderate Party leader and leader of the opposition Ulf Kristersson with forming a government, giving him until 2 July.
 However, Kristersson failed to win enough support.
 On 7 July 2021, Sweden's parliament backed the return of Stefan Löfven as prime minister, weeks after he became the first Swedish leader to lose a no-confidence vote.